LaravelDaily/course-react-parking/docs/Lesson 7 - Validation and register form.md

 }
 ```

-When server returns error code 422 Unprocessable entity we set errors state with the values server returned in the `catch` clause.
+When the server returns error code 422 Unprocessable entity we set the errors state with the values the server returned in the `catch` clause.

 ```jsx
 setErrors(error.response.data.errors)
 ```

-On every new submission, we want to reset `errors` state, this is done with `setErrors({})` line.
+On every new submission, we want to reset the `errors` state, this is done with the `setErrors({})` line.

 2. The hook has been set up and now it is a lot easier to implement the component to display error messages in form.